5 obligations for starting entrepreneurs

 Bedenk een unieke bedrijfsnaam | video

-Find out whether your preferred name has already been taken by another brand or one of your competitors.
-They may demand that you change your name.
-That can be quite a hassle if you just built your website or had brochures printed.
-René and Hanneke van Ewijk experienced how annoying it can be.
-In 2017, the entrepreneurial siblings decided to register their food truck Just say cheese.
+If you choose the same company name as someone else, they may demand that you change your name.
+Very annoying if you have just built a website or had leaflets printed.
+René and Hanneke van Ewijk ran into this.
 “When we got to KVK, they told us that the name had already been taken, so we had to come up with a new one on the spot.
 We ended up going for HaRé, after our first names.”

 2. Choose a legal form